edxu96/RexNet/docs/PhD/outline.md

 	* if available

 - compare the situation when there is no market

+- simulate the market and analyze the effect of different trategies

 ## What to Do once with Mature Models